karlapenag/informed_consent/.ipynb_checkpoints/README-checkpoint.md

 # Informed consent simulation

-This pipeline generates **simulated patient-chatbot conversations** for informed consent based on structured patient profiles and a consent PDF using GPT models.
+This pipeline generates **simulated patient-clinical AI assistant conversations** for informed consent based on structured patient profiles and a consent PDF using GPT models.

 ---